 Even more critical to a career as a systems analyst is on-the-job training and continued higher education.
 Information technology is a constantly evolving field and requires professionals to stay up to date on the latest and greatest in tech.
 This looks different for every analyst, depending on their specific career path, skills, and interests.
 Enrolling in a boot camp, course, or certification program can provide analysts with specialized knowledge or skills in areas like cybersecurity and coding.

 With the right combination of job experience, training, and higher education, systems analysts have plenty of opportunities for advancement, success, and professional growth.
-Even better, the Bureau of Labor Statistics predicts that employment opportunities for systems analysts are anticipated to grow rapidly in the next decade, so prospective analysts can expect to find plenty of job opportunities within the tech industry.
+Even better, the Bureau of Labor Statistics predicts that employment opportunities for systems analysts are anticipated to grow rapidly in the next decade, so prospective analysts can expect to find plenty of career opportunities within the tech industry.